rgfindl/functionci/README.md

 3. Install the [kms](kms) stack.
 4. Install the [app](app) stack.

+** If you fix or add anything please submit a Pull Request!!!

 ## Commands
 - [/fn create project](#fn-create-project)
 - [/fn show projeect](#fn-show-project)